 Note, if you were accepted after narrowly missing your grades or were originally insurance with us, then it can take some time for your college to be allocated whilst we identify where there are spaces available.
 This means that once you’ve submitted your Offer Acceptance Form you may not move onto Enrolment immediately whilst your college allocation is considered.

-If you haven’t met the conditions of your offer then you might still be accepted.
-The best way to find out is by checking your UCAS application (for Common App we will email you the outcome).
+The best way to find out your status is by checking your UCAS application (for Common App we will email you the outcome).

 If you’re unsuccessful at confirmation and decide you want the examination board to re-consider the results they have given you, you can request a Priority Re-mark.
-If you meet the conditions of your offer after a successful regrade then you should upload evidence of this as soon as you receive it.
+If you meet the conditions of your offer after a successful regrade then you should send evidence to email@example.com, with the subject grade appeal outcome as soon as you receive it.